r-k-g/rowan.gaertner.ca/site/secondary/portfolio.md

 December 2021 - January 2021

 ![MP3 Player](/assets/images/mp3player_sc.png)
-This is a pyFLTK GUI for organizing MP3 files and playing them through VLC.
-With _definitely_ intentional retro styling, other features include playlists, song queues, and play history.
+This is a pyFLTK GUI for organizing MP3 files and playing them using headless VLC.
+With _definitely_ intentional retro styling, functionality includes playlists, custom queues, and play history.
 {% endrender_card %}